glenrage/another-chance/README.md

 ### User Stories

 #### As a Veterinarian,
-+ I want access to an animal donor database that I can quickly query records by animal type, location, breed, and blood type.
++ I want access to an animal blood donor database that I can quickly query records by animal type, location, breed, and blood type.
 + I want to be able to create, edit, and retrieve animal records.
 + I want to view all existing animal records.
++ I want to view profiles of other Veterinarians in case I need to contact them

 #### As an Administrative User,
 + I want to create, edit, retrieve and delete User accounts.
 + I want to view how many Users are in the database.
 + I want to view how many Animals are in the database.
 + I want a secure database with Authentication to prevent unauthorized users.
++ I want to view profiles of other Veterinarians in case I need to contact them.
++ I want to ensure only approved Users may create accounts by giving them a secret signup password.

 #### As a Developer,
 + I want to gain a sense of purpose and make my heart feel all warm and fuzzy by using my skills to perform altruistic work.